Azure-Samples/media-services-v3-python/README.md

 ## Create the .env file

-Copy the contents from the sample.env file that is in your forked repo in the sample folder.
+Copy the contents from the sample.env file that is in your forked repo in the root folder.
 Then, create your own .env file by clicking on Add file -> Create new file.
 Name the file *.env* and fill in the variables.

-When you're done, click on 'Commit new file'.
-We are now ready to deploy the solution, but we will first examine the code files that we will be using.
+Do not allow this .env file to be checked into your fork of the Git hub repository!
+This is disallowed in the .gitignore file, but be extra careful not to allow the credentials to leak into your source control for this file.

+All samples will load the root ".env" file first, and some of the samples add additional .env variables needed for the samples to work inside each sample folder.
+Make sure to check each sample for additional environment settings that are required.

 ### Installation